KaustabhGanguly/Old-website-aima/README.md

-# AIMA EXERCISE GITHUB PAGE
+# This is my OLD AIMA EXERCISE GITHUB PAGE which Is not the one I'm presenting .

 This was the 1st website design that I made for AIMA-EXERCISE .
 I wrote a lot of CSS clippings for this .